-The number of sheep and lambs on feed in Texas as of January 1, 1975, was down 48% from the same date one year ago, according to Agriculture Commissioner John C
+The number of sheep and lambs on feed in Texas as of January 1, 1975, was down 48% from the same date one year ago, according to Agriculture Commissioner John C.

-The decrease was indicative of a national decrease of 22%, with only California, among

-Texas, the nation's secondleading producer of sheep and lambs, registered a drop of 186,000 animals from January 1, 1974.
+The decrease was indicative of a national decrease of 22%. with only California, among the top seven producing states, showing an increase over last year's figures.
+Texas, the nation's secondleading producer of sheep and lambs, registered a drop of 186,000 animals from January 1.
+1974.
 After having a record 390,000 animals on feed last year, the 1975 count was only 204,000.

-"The same problems that are confronting other livestock producers are hitting the sheep and lamb industry, " White said.
-"High grain and marketing costs are making it unprofitable to finish animals on
+"The same problems that are confronting other livestock providing more meat and poul- producers are hitting the sheep and lamb industry, "White said.
+"High grain and marketing costs are making it unpro-3.
+Public and private intefitable to finish animals on

-Sheep and lambs on feed -- in the orderly marketing and are animals being finished for slaughter market on grain.
-4. Meat and poultry indusother concentrates or succulent tries could develop emergency pastures and are expected to produce a carcass to grade good or better.
+Sheep and lambs on feed -- in the orderly marketing and are animals being finished for slaughter market on grain, 4.
+Meat and poultry indusother concentrates or succulent tries could develop emergency pastures and are expected to produce a carcass to grade good

-DEGORATED CAKES our specialty.
-Also fresh breads, No order too large or too small, Polly Eppler, 211 Mesquite, any kind of Auto repair
+--0--DECORATED CAKES our specialty.
+Also fresh breads.
+No order too large or too small.
+Polly Eppler, 211 Mesquite, ph.
+392-3129.

-FOR SALE 4 bedroom Meat and poultry producers house, 2 baths, 1206 Hereford are really in a quandary due to Ph.
+FOR SALE 4 bedroom Meat and poultry producers house, 2 baths.
+1206 Hereford are really in a quandary due to Ph.
 392-2357.
+40-tfc any kind of Auto repair tune up to complete overhaul

-MECHANIC ON DUTY 7 TO 7
+MECHANIC ON DUTY

+7 TO 7